livewires/you-win/docs/sheets/2-animation.md

   * First, start a **new project**, and make a Sprite with your favourite emoji.

     ```js
-    var face = new Sprite
+    var face = new uw.Sprite
     face.costume = '🐮'
     ```